UofA-SPEAR/DriveSystem_sabertooth-serial/README.md

 ## Control Interface ##

+TODO: switch it over to left/right instead of power/angle

 For now the drive system is controlled via serial over USB.
 The command is a 2-byte "packet" with information on the type of change in motion and magnitude.
 The first byte is a value that specifies if you're changing power or turning direction,